-O
+level courses.

-Program Requirements Journey level Certificate (400 hour minimum) Credits 32-40
+Program Requirements • Journey level Certificate (400 hour minimum) Credits 32-40

-Associate Degree-Level Courses Student-selected occupational support 6-14
+• Associate Degree-Level Courses Student-selected occupational support 6-14

-General Education 15
+• General Education 18

 Communications (6 credit minimum)

 Written Communications 3

-Oral/Interpersonal Communications 3
+Oral/Interpersonal Communications

-Technical Reporting 3
+Technical Reporting 3 3 3

 Speech 3

 Social Science (3 credit minimum)

 Economics 3

 Introduction to Sociology 3

 Contemporary American Society 3

 Behavioral Science (3 credit minimum)

+Introduction to Psychology 3

+Mathematics/Science (3 credit minimum)

+Basic Chemistry 3

+Technical Science 3

+General Mathematics 3

+Introduction to College Mathematics

+Algebra 3 3

+Business Mathematics 3

-With the demands created by the increased growth and complexity of modern society, accounting has become one of the fastest growing professions in America.
-Opportunities exist in the areas of public, private, and governmental employment.
+With the demands created by the increased growth and complexity of modern society, accounting has become one of the fastest growing professions in America Opportunities exist in the areas of public, private, and governmental employment.

-The Department of Accounting offers an Associate degree that prepares its graduates for entry-level positions in a variety of business enterprises.
+The Department of Accounting offers an Associate Degree that prepares its graduates for entry-level positions in a variety of business enterprises.
 Students are provided with an opportunity to develop their intellectual, interpersonal, and communication skills, along with their professional orientation.
-Students learn to solve accounting problems both manually and with the aid of computers.
+Students learn to solve accounting problems, both manually and with the aid of computers.